etboi1/startup/notes.md

 ### How HTML Works
 - computer converts the html file into an in-memory tree
 - JavaScript and other stuff can mess with the tree to render it in a certain way
-- When a computer calls a webserver to load a webpage, it will automatically load index.html if the call is not specified.
+- When a computer calls a web server to load a webpage, it will automatically load index.html if the call is not specified.
     - **Name your base landing page index.html**